kolonialno/adventofcode/README.md

 personalized for each user, so you'll have to log in there using your public Github, Google, Twitter or Reddit account.

-The adventofcode website also supports private leaderboards.
-We made one so you can all brag about your awesomeness if you want to.
-Go [here](http://adventofcode.com/2020/leaderboard/private) and use the code `139757-81917909` to join it.

 ## Access to this repo

 - If you don't have write access to this repo already, then go [here](https://github.com/orgs/kolonialno/teams/adventofcodeteam) and request access to the adventofcode team
-- If you see a 404, please ask on the slack channel (mentioned below), and we'll try to get things sorted out.

 ## Setup